oscarolsson94/react-native-test/README.md

 - TESTS - I guess I got smacked in the face for using Expo.
 After spending 1-2 hours trying to fix peer-dependency issues while setting up testing-library + jest I had to give up.
 I have experience with writing unit tests for web with similar tools, and also end-to-end tests with cypress.
 I understand the importance of proper testing.

 - Network request error handling - Would be nice to handle errors differently depending on the error, and give the user more of a hint.
+Also in a more central way, as you would in any project of scale.

 - Styling - Obviously I would love to improve the styling, but I focused on the code-quality and structure rather than coming up with a good design as time was limited.